Stup702/Permanent-sticky-timer/README.md

    Right-click the StickyTimer.desktop file on your Desktop, choose Properties > Permissions, and make sure “Allow executing file as program” is checked.

-And voila! click and that timer will haunt your workspace like a ghost.
+And voila! double click and that timer will haunt your workspace like a ghost.